Are you looking for day trips outside of Gainesville and Orlando, Florida? Check out these top 4 Ocala restaurants and drinking spots.

 Who knew what you could uncork in Ocala?

-If you loved learning about downtown Ocala restaurants as well as finding a watering hole or two, share the secrets.
+If you loved learning about downtown Ocala restaurants as well as finding a watering hole or two, save the secrets for your visit.
 Pin It!